Aaron Feng

 @ UC San Diego

-I'm an undergraduate at UC San Diego studying Data Science and Statistics.
+I'm an undergraduate at UC San Diego studying Data Science and Probability & Statistics.

-My work spans memory-augmented LLM agents, abstract reasoning, AI for scientific discovery, and uncertainty quantification.
+My work spans memory-augmented LLM agents, abstract reasoning, logical reasoning, AI for scientific discovery, and uncertainty quantification.

 Latest Research